jbakse/site_builder/content/3D/index.md

 This week explore using OpenSCAD, OpenJSCAD, or another tool to procedurally generate 3D shapes.
 Consider exporting your shapes and working with them further in a 3D package such as Cinema 4D, Maya, After Effects, or even Photoshop.

-### Challenge 1: Castle
+### Challenge: Castle
 Build a 3D castle!
 Start with a reference search and look at examples of real and fantasy castles.
 Castles have many interesting features to consider: towers, spires, moats, walls, crenelations, bricks, stairs, windows.

-### Challenge 2: Spaceship
-Build a 3D spaceship!
-Start with a reference search and look at examples of real—yes, there are real spaceships—and fantasy spaceships.
-Spaceships also have many interesting features to consider: engines, wings, rockets, blasters, solar collectors, pods, antennas.

-**For both challenges consider using parameterization or randomization in  your script to get more variety—but it's okay to hard code your challenges too.**
+**Consider using parameterization or randomization in your script to get more variety—but it's okay to hard code the challenge too.**

 /::